MCCTeam/Minecraft-Console-Client/docs/guide/creating-text-script.md

 A simple script is a text file with one command per line.
 See [Internal Commands](https://mccteam.github.io/guide/usage.html#internal-commands) section or type `/help` in the console to see available commands.
 Any line beginning with `#` is ignored and treated as a comment.

 Application variables defined using the set command or [AppVars] INI section can be used.
-The following read-only variables can also be used: `%username%, %login%, %serverip%, %serverport%`
+The following read-only variables can also be used: `%username%, %login%, %serverip%, %serverport%, %datetime%`

 ## Example